Is a big button cell phone the best option for seniors?

 We all understand the importance of communication for the elderly.
 Staying in touch with the outside world improves the quality of life for seniors, supports independent living, and reduces isolation.
 Choosing the right device is just as important.
 Talk to your seniors about their abilities and expectations to build a positive experience and avoid later frustration.

-Download Oscar Senior to turn your tablet into the most senior-friendly device
+Download Oscar Family app to turn your tablet into the most senior-friendly device or contact us when interested in Oscar Senior platform.